What Does a Data Scientist Do?

 Database Management.
 This includes management of a group of programs that can edit, index, and manipulate a database.
 Not only will data scientists manipulate data within these databases, but they will write rules within these parameters and work to support multi-user environments within them.

 Data storytelling.
 The ability to communicate a story through data visualization is a compelling way data scientists articulate key findings to technical and non-technical audiences, including business stakeholders.
 This may include data storytelling through visual mediums such as bar charts, histograms, scatter plots, pie charts, heat maps, 3-D plots, word clouds, or other data visualization techniques.

 What are common data scientist jobs?

-Many BloomTech Alumni report using the same skills at their jobs that they learned at BloomTech.
-In fact, our full and part-time data science curriculum provides an intensive online learning experience with an end goal of preparing you for real world data analysis, machine learning engineering, businesses analysis, digital marketing, and more.
+Many BloomTech alumni report using the same skills at their jobs that they learned in BloomTech's Data Science program.
+In fact, our data science curriculum provides an in-depth online learning experience on your own schedule, preparing you for real-world data analysis, machine learning engineering, businesses analysis, digital marketing, and more.

-Through BloomTech’s live, online Data Science Program, industry experts will teach you:
+Through BloomTech’s flexible, online Data Science Program, industry experts will teach you:

 - Data Visualization

 - Linear Algebra

 - Plus how to apply all these technical skills to real-world problems